Essay/Memoir One-on-One 3-Month Mentorship with Chloe Caldwell: Revise, Submit, and Publish Personal Essays, Apply Now

-The Ideal Applicant may be at any stage of their memoir or essay-writing, but will have some essays already on the page—not only ideas.
+The Ideal Applicant for this one-on-one program may be at any stage of their memoir or essay-writing, but will have some essays already on the page—not only ideas.
 The ideal applicant will come to this mentorship program with the willingness and expectation to tackle substantial revision, on the micro-level (sentences, word choice, punctuation), as well as the macro-level (pacing, voice, theme).
-Applicants should have a draft of either one long essay (7k words plus) or multiple essays of the shorter variety.
+Applicants should have a draft of either one long essay (3K words plus) or multiple essays of the shorter variety.
 Messy drafts are absolutely fine!

 The goal of the three months is to have a finished and polished essay, a pitch, and a strategy of getting your essays published in their right home.
 Chloe cannot promise your essay will get published, of course, but if you stick with the program, it’s very likely!